top of page

 Remove The Age Requirement

 Building on our goal of getting more people screened for Colorectal Cancer, we feel that based on the latest data 45 years old is too late to start screening for Colorectal Cancer.
-This is why we are working with lawmakers to advocate to lower or remove the screening age requirement.
+This is why we are advocating to lower or remove the screening age requirement.
 Getting a colonoscopy to be covered by insurance should be based on symptoms, not age.
-Contact us to learn more.

 We love to support other Colorectal Cancer charity organizations including: